-Since its founding in 2003, the Echo-Klassik prize winner NeoBarock has earned a reputation as an excellent interpreter of exceptional programs with its captivating interpretations and musicologically based concepts.
-For NeoBarock historical performance is not an end in itself, a staging of past events, nor do they produce museum pieces as a musical backdrop to contemporary life.
-NeoBarock do not try to take today’s listeners back into the Baroque era – they transpose that era’s music into our present age.
-Based on profound knowledge of their source material, on constant research, employing exactly the kind of instruments a piece originally was written for, these readings are a conscious effort to get as close to a composer’s intentions as possible, to reveal the music’s timeless relevance.
+For NeoBarock, the choice of baroque instruments and knowledge of historical performance practice is not an end in itself, a staging of past events, nor do they produce museum pieces as a musical backdrop to contemporary life.
+Based on profound knowledge of the sources, on constant research, employing exactly the kind of instruments a piece was originally written for, these readings are a conscious effort to get as close to the composers’ intentions as possible.
+This is precisely how NeoBarock reveals the timelessness of the masterpieces and brings the music directly into the present.

 “A way of playing that you can’t get enough of.